-Donated services, materials, and facilities that are measurable are recorded as support at their fair market values at the date of receipt by the Coalition.
+Contributed non-financial assets, which include donated services, materials, and facilities that are measurable, are recorded as support at their fair market values at the date of receipt by the Coalition.
 A corresponding amount is recorded as expense or property and equipment.
-Donated services, materials or facilities for the year ended June 30, 2021 totaled \$2,500.